 Join this free Art Journal Starter Course and create your pages with guidance, with a simple, step-by-step approach, and no overwhelm.

 2. Decide where you’ll make the artistic magic happen.

-If you don’t have any craft desk, you can use the kitchen table, or anywhere else you find comfortable.
+If you don’t have a craft desk, you can use the kitchen table, or anywhere else you find comfortable.